2 November to 31 December - Open daily - 10am - 4pm

 Payment: On arrival, by cash (Sterling or Euros accepted), credit/debit card (not Diners Club or American Express)

 Organised groups: 15% discount for groups of 6 or more adults or seniors.
 Please book in advance by completing the form here.

-Entrance and parking: Located at the Weighbridge St Helier.
+Entrance and parking: Located at the Weighbridge St Helier near the Royal Yacht Hotel.
 No on-site car park but parking for cyclists.
 Public parking in Pier Road.

 Buses and cycle routes: Any bus to Liberation Station.
 Follow any cycle route for St Helier

 Refreshments: The Merchant's House Brasserie is next door, to make a reservation call 510069

 Gift Shop: The Jersey Heritage gift shop, selling gifts and souvenirs relating to the collection and to Jersey is located at the museum and is open to visitors and non-visitors.

 Read our access statement for Jersey Museum & Art Gallery (.docx version)